tryentering/startup/README.md

   <a href="link.here">Word to have the link</a> for a hyperlink imbedded

 Startup HTML and CSS Notes:
-  To add with Java script:
+  To add with Javascript:
-    Correctly display opponent's names in the lobby onclick for the cards that are in the player's hand Inability to make it to the lobby without creating a room or joining a room Figure out what to do with number of players (can you only play with four, if less than four does that reflect in the game room)
+    Correctly display opponent's names in the lobby onclick for the cards that are in the player's hand.  > Inability to make it to the lobby without creating a room or joining a room Figure out what to do with number of players (can you only play with four, if less than four does that reflect in the game room).  >
-    Disable playing cards/ dropping out of the bid based on the phase of the game.
-    Enable/disable clicking on opponents cards based on Phase of the game AND status of the player (i.e. did they win the bid).
+    Disable playing cards/ dropping out of the bid based on the phase of the game.   > Enable/disable clicking on opponents cards based on Phase of the game AND status of the player (i.e. did they win the bid).   >
     Update win count for logged in players.
-    Correct number and type of cards displayed for user Flower count when in followthrough phase that everyone can see Test getting back into a room/game after navigating away from the page discarding of card for the rest of the game if you lose a round (maybe) if not, update instructions.
+    Correct number and type of cards displayed for user    > Flower count when in followthrough phase that everyone can see.  > Test getting back into a room/game after navigating away from the page discarding of card for the rest of the game if you lose a round (maybe) if not, update instructions.
     Another option for that is to have lives, and you are out of the game if you lose all your lives (might be easier then discarding a card).